- 6 biking days enduro mtb expert tour

 - main luggage transfer during the trip

-- go straight to the CONTACT FORM
+- for a group request, or a custom trip go to the CONTACT FORM

 The most technical program in the mtbtours.ro portofolio, Carpat MTB Enduro comes with a carefully selected list of trails to please the most demanding singletrack aficionados.
 No bike-parks, no man-made bike trails, just natural trekking and hiking trails with whatever mother nature decided to throw into the mix: roots, logs, stones and rock gardens, sharp turns, exposed ridges.
 You name it, we got it covered.